ANSSI-FR/rust-guide/src/en/07_ffi.md

 > pointer must check their validity beforehand.
 > In particular, pointers must be checked to be non-null before any use.
 >
 > Stronger approaches are advisable when possible.
-They includes checking
+They include checking
 > pointers against known valid memory range or tagging (or signing) pointers
 > (particularly applicable if the pointed value is only manipulated from Rust).